-Cut the stem off the jalapeno, cut into 1 inch chunks. add to the food processor (remove the seeds If you don’t want it too spicy) Puree the soup until smooth
+Cut the stem off the jalapeno, cut into 1 inch chunks.
+Add to the food processor (remove the seeds If you don’t want it too spicy) Puree the soup until smooth

-Mix the pesto with the olive oil in a 2 to 1 ratio.
-Drizzle the mixture over the finished soup (I add about 1 teaspoon to of this mixture per cup of soup
+Mix the pesto with olive oil in a 2 to 1 ratio.
+Drizzle the mixture over the finished soup (I add about 1 teaspoon of this mixture per cup of soup)